-When it came to the daily grind with kids, there were definitely times when I felt like I was totally on top of things, but often felt like I had no clue what I was doing.
+When it came to the daily grind with kids, there were definitely times when I felt like I was totally on top of things, but often, I felt like I had no clue what I was doing.

 Because that’s when I would pull a total Jekyll and Hyde and lose it.

-I would transform in to someone I barely recognized (well, actually, she had a vague resemblance to my own mother), and I desperately wanted to be different.
+I would transform in to someone I barely recognized, and I desperately wanted to be different.

 But I couldn’t put my finger on why I kept losing my grip and, more importantly, how to regain and keep hold of it.

-I know that how I respond and interact with my kids are the building blocks of our relationships, and that our relationship is arguably one of the most important influencers in my kids’ lives, but I just couldn’t get a handle on my reactions and so instead of responding calmly, I would react and regret it.
+I know that how I respond to my kids today is shaping who they become tomorrow, but I just couldn’t get a handle on my reactions.
+So instead of responding calmly, I would react and regret it.

 Why do we keep losing it on our kids?

 No matter how much we want to keep it together, and no matter how hard we try, why do we keep reacting when we know we should be responding?

 I asked myself these same questions in exasperation, and finally came up with the answer….